A rich, vibrant lifestyle and access to top-quality care if you need it later. It’s not too much to ask!

 In addition to feeling like high-end resorts with beautiful surroundings, delicious food, and endless options to fill your social calendar, some Life Plan Communities — including Vi — also offer assisted living, skilled nursing and memory care.

-Extensive care communities aren’t widely available within the senior living landscape — but most Vi communities are Type A Life Plan Communities.
-Vi will continue its history of offering Extensive/Type A arrangements, providing compassionate care at a cost more predictable than changing market rates.
+Inclusive care communities aren’t widely available within the senior living landscape — but most Vi communities are Type A Life Plan Communities.
+Vi will continue its history of offering Inclusive/Type A arrangements, providing compassionate care at a cost more predictable than changing market rates.

 Fee-For-Service (Type C): care at market rates